rangelife/one-second-dash/README.md

 ## RECIPE: to add a new dash button (or fix after power loss and battery change):

-N.B. if you're repairing a failing button, ssh into pi (with work laptop) and sudo service one-second-dash stop sudo pkill doorbell sudo NO_LAUNCH=1 ./doorbell.py
+N.B. if you're repairing a failing button, ssh into pi (with work laptop) and touch rattus/one-second-dash/NO_LAUNCH

 ... to stop launches from known name being reported by AD orange's wifi beacons when we change the name next.

-edit this file on home laptop. and use for below. set up by bottom of stairs
+edit this file on home laptop (NOT sshed into pi). and use for below. set up by bottom of stairs
 #> or in living room nr router (need wired lan)